n11software/.github/CONTRIBUTING.md

 To keep our code organized, we have a set of rules on how we would like certain things to be formatted (refer to Documentation/Codingstyle.md).

 ## Git Commit Messages
-When commiting to Hydra, your commits must have good clarity in what they implement/fix/enhance.
+When commiting to any of our repositories, your commits must have good clarity in what they implement/fix/enhance.
 All commits should start with what section of Hydra you have changed.
 <br>
 Ex: `BOB: Added ....` or `LibC: Fixed ...`
 <br>